tomasz-oponowicz/grunt-javascript-obfuscator/README.md

 npm install grunt-javascript-obfuscator javascript-obfuscator --save-dev
 ```

+..._javascript-obfuscator_ is defined as a peer dependency.
+In other words you can experiment with every version above `0.7.2`.

 Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:

 ```js